 Dealing with Incompass for your Money Transfer

-Incompass is an FSB registered company and we deal with Investec Bank as our authorised dealer.
+Incompass is an FSCA registered company and we deal with Investec Bank as our authorised dealer.
 We do not handle the funds you wish to transfer and they are deposited in an Investec client account.
 This is our website and we do not have affiliate websites where you suffer from a commission payment.

 Further our commitment to you is shown and proven by our investment and accreditation in holding both ISO 9001 and 27001.